tariqinfo304/Flutter-Dynamic-Section-HomePage/README.md

 4. Run the app using the Flutter run command.

+## Motivation Notes

+- Phase-II
+  I will focus on dynamically rendering the divisions of the sections as columns.
+- Phase-III
+  I plan to implement a dynamic functionality that retrieves data from an API and dynamically updates the layout of the home page screens based on the received response.
+- Phase-IV
+  I plan to implement a feature where each section will have a link that leads to a detail page.
+This detail page will be created dynamically based on the API response.
+I will retrieve the description for the detail page from the API and use it to dynamically generate a new view in Flutter to render the detail page.

 ## Description

 MyApp is a simple Flutter application that allows users to dynamically create sections with custom names, colors, heights, font sizes, and font families.
 Each section consists of a title and a description.
 The user can choose a color from a color picker, select the section height and font size using sliders, and choose a font family from a dropdown list.